-Upon the successful completion of this course, you will have the option to progress to the Level 2 course in Motor Vehicle.
+Upon successful completion of this course, you will have the option to progress to the Level 2 Diploma in Engineering or the Level 2 Diploma in Light Vehicle Service and Repair.
 An alternative option would be to do an apprenticeship in motor vehicle.
-We can help you with this option, please go to www.scg.ac.uk/apprenticeships

-You will have the opportunity to study in our industry-standard workshops and be guided by our expert and experienced teachers.
+You will have the opportunity to study in our industry-standard workshops and be guided by our experienced teachers.

-We work with many employers in the area including Rybrook BMW, Furrows, Specialist Cars, Snap-On and Halfords to ensure you have the best opportunities to advance in your career.
+We work with many employers in the area including Rybrook BMW, Furrows, Specialist Cars, Draper Tools, and RMT Garage Equipment to ensure you have the best opportunities to advance in your career.

 You will visit vehicle manufacturers and garages to observe the skills you are learning and put these into practice during your work experience.